julelang/manual/src/concurrency/channels.md

 In the type declaration of one-way channels, just like in data sending and receiving, the channel operator (arrow) indicates the direction of the data.

 Channels can be implicitly converted to one another, but they must have the required permissions.
-For example, a regular both-way channel can be implicitly converted to receive-only or send-only channel.
-However, a receive-only channel cannot be converted back to regular both-way or send-only channel because it lacks send permissions.
+For example, a regular two-way channel can be implicitly converted to a receive-only or send-only channel.
+However, a receive-only channel cannot be converted back to a regular both-way or send-only channel because it lacks send permissions.

 ### Receive-Only Channels